Insurance Claims Evaluation Business License in Dubai

 Submit the application form along with passport copies, a business plan, and relevant professional credentials.

-Receive initial approval and pay the licence and registration fees.
+Receive initial approval and pay the license and registration fees.

 Sign the lease agreement for your chosen facility option.

-Obtain the trade licence and company incorporation documents.
+Obtain the trade license and company incorporation documents.

 Apply for employee and investor visas as required.